instalar-redis-en-raspberry-pi

 Installing Redis on Raspberry Pi

-Before starting the installation, we ensure that the system is up to date.
-We run the following commands to update our system:
+Before starting the installation, we ensure the system is up to date.
+Run the following commands to update our system:

 Now we can install Redis from the official repositories.
-Redis is available in the Debian repositories, so the installation is quite straightforward.
+Redis is available in the Debian repositories, so the installation is quite simple.
 Simply run the following command to install Redis:

 sudo apt install redis-server

 Redis starts automatically after installation.
-To ensure that the service is running, use the following command:
+To make sure the service is running, use the following command:

 sudo systemctl status redis-server